NVIDIA/FasterTransformer/examples/tensorflow/bert/bert-quantization/README_orig.md

 | DGX2H | 64 | FP16 | 32, 8 | 2, 4   | 2.44  | 1.64 |
 | DGX2H | 64 | FP32 | 32, 4 | 2, 8   | 5.76  | 1.66 |

-Note: Time to train includes upto 16 minutes of start up time for every restart.
+Note: Time to train includes up to 16 minutes of start up time for every restart.
 Experiments were run on clusters with a maximum wall clock time of 8 hours.

 ###### Fine-tuning accuracy for SQuAD: NVIDIA DGX-2 (16x V100 32G)